Where I started

 Handling most of the IT operations for a pharmaceutical research and development company.

-Learning the ins-and-outs of raising a tiny human being and how to work on little sleep.
+Learning the ins-and-outs of raising two tiny human beings and how to work on little sleep.

 Building hobby projects in PHP (often utilizing Laravel).
 Check out my latest project, Alphonic!